-Honey can cause both an enhancement and a supression of the immune response.
-The immunoactivating effects are important in wound healing.
-These effects are in line with the common belief that honey improves human reaction to viral infections.
+Honey causes both an enhancement of the immune response and an immuno-supression.
+The immunoactivating effects are in line with the common belief that honey improves human reaction to viral infections.
 Honey may be also trigger immunoactivating activity by its stimulatory effects on lymphocytes and also by its probiotic effects (see above).

-On the other hand the immunosuppressive activity of honey is probably due to to anti-inflammatory effect.
+On the other hand the immunosuppressive activity of honey is probably due to ts anti-inflammatory effect.
 These effects are in line with the belief that honey ingestion will decrease allergic reactions like hay fever.